Dejan Savićević: Reception

-Widely regarded by pundits as the greatest Montenegrin player of all time, while Savićević often received praise throughout his career from pundits, players, and managers, for his playing ability, technical skill, success, talent, and creativity, he also came under criticism over his poor work-rate, lack of discipline, and inconsistency.
+Savićević is widely regarded by pundits as the greatest Montenegrin player of all time, as well as one of the best players of his generation, and is considered to be one of the greatest Yugoslav footballers of all time.
+However, while he often received praise throughout his career from pundits, players, and managers, for his playing ability, technical skill, success, talent and creativity, he also came under criticism over his poor work-rate, lack of discipline and inconsistency.
 Sports journalist Gabriele Marcotti, for example, once described Savićević as "the languid genius who played the game at his own pace and, for long stretches, appeared to be in his own world".

-Fabio Capello, who coached Savićević at A.C.
-Milan for four seasons, during which their relationship featured no shortage of confrontation and antagonism, said: "Without question, Savićević is the player with whom I had the most rows.
+Fabio Capello, who coached Savićević at Milan for four seasons, during which their relationship featured no shortage of confrontation and antagonism, said: "Without question, Savićević is the player with whom I had the most rows.
 He hardly trained, he hardly worked.
 And, when he was on the pitch, everybody else had to work twice as hard to make up for him.
 But he was an exceptional talent.
 And we turned him into a superstar".
 In 2018, Capello commented on the clashes that he and Milan's chairman at the time, Berlusconi, had over Savićević's role in the team during his time as the club's manager, stating: "I have always had an excellent relationship with Berlusconi, the only strong point of discussion was regarding Savićević.
 He wanted him to play, I told him that I would keep him on the pitch as long as he could run.
 We also had some problems with Savićević, but then we became great friends, he was one of the best players overall that I have ever coached.
 He was very important throughout the whole period that I was with Milan.
 Let us not forget that I had a half-fit Van Basten for a year, then everything that was done was done without Van Basten.
 He was a great player who lost himself a bit because he wanted to be operated without question."